 It may be appropriate to reinforce the cleaning regimes within saturation diving systems in excess of those described in DMAC 26, which recommends twice weekly cleaning of the chambers as a minimum.
-It is suggested that table surfaces, medical locks, bunk rails and door handles within the sat chambers are cleaned at least three times a day using a suitable sanitiser.
+It is suggested that table surfaces, medical locks, bunk rails and door handles within the sat chambers are cleaned at least daily using a suitable sanitiser.
 Cloths should only be used once and then discarded in plastic bags to be sent out through the medical lock.
 Records of cleaning activities should be logged and retained.

-Pre-sat briefings and toolbox talks must emphasise the need for cleanliness, good personnel hygiene and early reporting of any symptoms (however minor).
+Pre-sat briefings and toolbox talks must emphasise the need for cleanliness, good personnel hygiene, and early reporting of any symptoms (however minor).

 Hand washing and information posters may be laminated and posted inside the sat system.

 In order to prevent the COVID-19 virus entering the saturation chamber the full support chain of the vessel/site has to be fully involved to maintain the strict hygiene requirements.
 This is necessary to prevent contamination of the food and materials required for the diving personnel.
 It is not just the Life Support Crew who are the handlers of supplies to the divers.
 These considerations will also help to protect the rest of the topside support crews.